-The second stage arose in the mid 1980s when it was found that serious life events do not necessarily cause mental disorders.
-Epidemiological studies in the USA, Europe, and Australia showed that only a relatively small percent of the population-1.9 % in Europe to 8 % in the USA-have a life-time diagnosis of posttraumatic stress disorder (for a review, see Vázquez 2005), though at least two thirds suffer a potentially stressful life event, as defined in the DSM-IV (APA 2000).
-In other words, despite significant national differences still largely unexplained, most (35-65 %) show resilience when confronted with these events (Bonanno et al. 2011).
+The second stage arose in the mid 80s when it was found that serious life events do not necessarily cause mental disorders.
+Epidemiological studies in the USA, Europe, and Australia showed that only a relatively small percent of the population-1.9% in Europe to 8% in the USA-have a life-time diagnosis of posttraumatic stress disorder (for a review, see Vázquez, 2005), though at least two thirds suffer a potentially stressful life event, as defined in the DSM-IV (APA, 2000).
+In other words, despite significant national differences still largely unexplained, most (35%-65%) show resilience when confronted with these events (Bonanno, Westphal, & Mancini, 2011).

 In the current third stage, researchers have focused their attention on positive aspects of traumatic experiences, expanding on the idea of resilience.
-Positive feelings are not excluded from the flow of emotions that a person may experience during and after trauma (Folkman 2008).
-For example, positive feelings and beliefs (e.g., feelings of solidarity) were found in community samples exposed to political violence (Vázquez et al. 2008), natural disasters (Vázquez et al. 2005), heart failure (Castilla and Vázquez 2011), and even in locked-in syndrome (Bruno et al. 2011).
-These findings are supported by the fact that positive and negative affect are relatively independent (Carver and Scheier 1990).
+Positive feelings are not excluded from the flow of emotions that a person may experience during and after trauma.
+For example, positive feelings and beliefs (e.g., feelings of solidarity) were found in community samples exposed to political violence (Vázquez, Pérez-Sales, & Hervás, 2008), natural disasters (Vázquez, Cervellón, Pérez-Sales, Vidales, & Gaborit, 2005), heart failure (Castilla & Vázquez, 2011), and even in locked-in syndrome (Bruno et al., 2011).
+These findings are supported by the fact that positive and negative affect are relatively independent (Carver & Scheier, 1990).
 This emotional architecture has deep implications for understanding trauma reactions as people can simultaneously value positive and negative effects of a traumatic experience even within the same domain (e.g., social relations).
-Consequently, we should develop assessment instruments that can gather this complex array of reactions (Baker et al. 2008; Cann et al. 2010; Pérez-Sales et al. 2012).
+Consequently, we should develop assessment instruments that can gather this complex array of reactions (Baker, Kelly, Calhoun, Cann, & Tedeschi, 2008; Cann, Calhoun, Tedeschi, & Solomon, 2010; Pérez-Sales et al., 2012).

 Furthermore, research in Western countries has shown that people exposed to traumatic events may experience positive changes as a result of those encounters.
 This phenomenon has been described as posttraumatic growth, thriving, stress-related growth, benefit finding, positive changes, and adversarial growth, among other names.
-Although there are significant epistemological and conceptual differences among these terms (see Park 2009), in this chapter we will use the generic term posttraumatic growth (PTG) as this expression, initially coined by Tedeschi and Calhoun (1996), is commonly used in the literature.
+Although there are significant epistemological and conceptual differences among these terms (see Park, 2009), in this chapter we will use the generic term posttraumatic growth (PTG) as this expression, initially coined by Tedeschi and Calhoun (1996), is commonly used in the literature.
 It refers to positive cognitive and behavioral changes after trauma.
-PTG, or similar positive changes after suffering extreme adversities, has been found in events as diverse as natural disasters, cancer, community violence, terrorist attacks, and sexual assault (Linley and Joseph 2004; Joseph 2011).
-According to systematic reviews of the literature, as much as 50-60 % of survivors may display these changes (Linley and Joseph 2004; Helgeson et al. 2006).
+PTG, or similar positive changes after suffering extreme adversities, has been found in events as diverse as natural disasters, cancer, community violence, terrorist attacks, and sexual assault (Linley & Joseph, 2004; Joseph, 2011).
+According to systematic reviews of the literature, as much as 50-60% of survivors may display these changes (Linley & Joseph, 2004; Helgeson, Reynolds, & Tomich, 2006).

-Since there are no standard causal models, positive life changes after an adverse incident have been interpreted very heterogeneously (Zoellner and Maercker 2006; Sumalla et al. 2009; Tennen and Affleck 2009) such as: (1) adaptive (e.g., positive illusion) or disadaptive (e.g., denial, wishful thinking) distortions of reality; (2) coping strategies (e.g., positive reassessment or reframing of the event); (3) personality changes (e.g., optimism, resilience); (4) reflections of implicit theories on the possibility to change (Conway and Ross 1984; Tennen and Affleck 2002); (5)

-self-enhancement through biased comparisons with the past or with others (Tennen and Affleck 2009); and (6) genuine changes of behavior and identity.
+Since there are no standard causal models, positive life changes after an adverse incident have been interpreted very heterogeneously (Zoellner & Maercker, 2006; Sumalla, Ochoa, & Blanco, 2009; Tennen & Affleck, 2009) such as: 1) adaptive (e.g., positive illusion) or disadaptive (e.g., denial, wishful thinking) distortions of reality; 2) coping strategies (e.g., positive reassessment or reframing of the event); 3) personality changes (e.g., optimism, resilience); 4) reflections of implicit theories on the possibility to change (Conway & Ross, 1984; Tennen & Affleck, 2002); 5) self-enhancement through biased comparisons with the past or with others (Tennen & Affleck, 2009); and 6) genuine changes of behavior and identity.